Daily 20-Minute Product Tour at 1:00PM ET

-BY ACCEPTING THIS DATA PROCESSING ADDENDUM OR ACCESSING OR USING THE SERVICES, YOU ARE AGREEING TO THE TERMS AND CONDITIONS OF THIS DATA PROCESSING AGREEMENT.
+BY ACCEPTING THIS DATA PROCESSING ADDENDUM OR ACCESSING OR USING THE PLATFORM OR SERVICES, YOU ARE AGREEING TO THE TERMS AND CONDITIONS OF THIS DATA PROCESSING ADDENDUM.

 1. Definitions